Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 - Decoding strategy artifacts
 - Calibration failures

-We propose a unifying framework based on information theory: **hallucinations are what happens when you transmit beyond channel capacity**.
+We propose a unifying framework based on information theory (Shannon, 1948): **hallucinations are what happens when you transmit beyond channel capacity**.

 ### 1.2 The Core Insight